scala-ide/docs/src/sphinx/4.0.x/features/scaladebugger/index.rst

 .. image:: images/drop-to-frame.png
    :alt: drop to frame option in menu

-.. note:: This command is only available if the current VM supports drop to frame and the selected stackframe is not in a native method.
+.. note:: This command is only available if the current VM supports dropping frames and the stack frames between the one below selected stack frame and the top one are not in a native method.

 Hot code replace |new| (since 4.1)
 ----------------------------------